Co-Author: Nicole Barratt

 Use 🧼 and water for at least 40-60 secondsHow to handrub?

-Use alcohol-based handrub 🧴 for 20-30 seconds #coronavirus pic.twitter.com/cubysvZWek— World Health Organization Western Pacific (@WHOWPRO) February 2, 2020
+Use alcohol-based handrub 🧴 for 20-30 seconds #coronavirus pic.twitter.com/cubysvZWek— World Health Organization (WHO) Western Pacific (@WHOWPRO) February 2, 2020

 2. The label ‘antibacterial’ or ‘antimicrobial’ does not always mean it works better